SCCapstone/Kanye-West-Fan-Club/README.md

-# VALORANT Stats
+# LEGEND Stats

-VALORANT Stats is an Android app designed to help VALORANT players improve their performance.
-The app quickly summarizes match history for quick reference, supplies analysis to help you figure out where you need improvement, and has fun features such as "Teams" which allow you to form an eSports team and track your friend's performance as well!
+LEGEND Stats is an Android app designed to help TFT players improve their performance.
+The app quickly summarizes match history for quick reference, supplies builds by top level players as well as builds from the community regardless of rank.
+You will also be able to see the current playable characters for the set, as well as figure out what items build into what.

 Detailed description: https://github.com/SCCapstone/Kanye-West-Fan-Club/wiki/Project-Description